 A 'salt of the Earth' Missouri woman on vacation in Paris slowly gives in to the advances of a pushy--and very much married--French yuppie.
 Will their unconventional romance last until September, when she must return home?

-Mo Alexander's bad luck is that she misses the plane in Paris carrying her tour group and her luggage.
-On top of this, she finds that it will take several days for the travel agent to work out the problem.
-In the meantime, Mo meets Xavier, a true Parisian, who sees Mo as an opportunity to enjoy himself while his family is out of town.
-Mo reluctantly begins an affair with him, and finds herself wrestling with her conscience.
-For Xavier, Mo is a challenge to his cultural identity making it difficult to dismiss her.
-They enjoy a beautiful physical and emotional relationship, and in the end, being in love with Mo has the ability to alter Xavier on a fundamental level.Written by
+Mo Alexander misses the plane in Paris that is carrying her tour group and her luggage back home, and she finds that it will take several days for the travel agent to solve the problem.
+In the meantime she meets Xavier, a true Parisian who sees her as an opportunity to enjoy himself while his family is out of town.
+Mo reluctantly begins an affair with him, wrestling with her conscience all the way.
+She is a challenge to Xavier's cultural identity so he can't easily dismiss her.
+They enjoy a beautiful physical and emotional relationship, and in the end, being in love with Mo alters Xavier on a fundamental level.Written by

 9 of 16 people found this review helpful.

 Was this review helpful to you?